 Xingu River Lodge - Brazil

-After a successful 2019 exploratory season, a trophy Payara Fly Fishing Destination on the Xingu River (pronounced Shin-Goo).
+The Xingu is a trophy Payara and Peacock Bass Destination on the Xingu River (pronounced Shin-Goo).
 The Xingu River Sportfishing Project is in the southeastern Amazon of Brazil in the spectacular rainforest wilderness territory of the Kayapo indigenous people.
 Our outfitter has exclusive access to these protected waters and has received official authorization from the Brazilian government.
 The new Xingu River Lodge is limited to eight anglers per week.
 You should be physically fit and mentally prepared for this jungle fishing adventure.

 Xingu River - Exploratory Recap